jmandel/fhir-js-client/docs/README.md

 ## Server Usage
 The server is fundamentally different environment than the browser but the API is very similar.
-Here is a simple express example:
+Here is a simple Express example:
 ```js
 const fhirClient = require("fhirclient");